 You should note that the buttermilk is an essential part of this recipe…mixing vinegar into milk really will not suffice.
 The buttermilk makes the batter nice and thick, which results in fluffy pancakes rather than flat pancakes.

-I have a slightly different recipe for whole wheat pancakes, which I will post here at some point, but you can also just substitute whole wheat flour for part of all of the white flour in this recipe.
+By the way, I have a slightly different recipe for whole wheat pancakes, but you can also just substitute whole wheat flour for part of all of the white flour in this recipe.

 Buttermilk Pancakes